Marriage in Australia: Solemnisation of marriages in Australia

 A marriage entered into Australia is void (invalid) if it has not been “solemnised” by an authorised marriage celebrant.
 Only authorised marriage celebrants are allowed to solemnise marriages in Australia.
 There are three types of celebrants: ministers of religion, state and territory registry officers, and civil marriage celebrants.
 The only requirements for registration of a minister of religion is that he or she is nominated by a proclaimed "recognised denomination", is a resident in Australia, and is at least 21 years old.
 The Sex Discrimination Act 1984 (Cth) was amended with the 2017 recognition of same-sex marriages to exempt a minister of religion or religious marriage celebrant or chaplain from the prohibition of sex discrimination by refusing to marry same-sex couples.
 It is illegal to marry your sibling (brother or sister).

 State and territory officers who are allowed to register marriages (under a state law) can also solemnise marriages (i.e. registry marriages).

 Civil marriage celebrants are authorised to conduct and solemnise civil wedding ceremonies.
-For registration, they must meet a number of requirements, in addition to being at least 18 years old and "fit and proper" persons.
+For registration, they must meet a number of requirements, in addition to being of legal age and "fit and proper" persons.
 The register will take into account knowledge of the law, commitment to advising couples about relationship counselling, community standing, criminal record, the existence of a conflict of interest or benefit to business, and "any other matter", which includes professional development and an adherence to a code of practice.
 Most marriages in Australia are solemnised by civil celebrants.